apurvanand29/JavaVerse/Constructor/README.md

 ### `EmployeeDetails`
 - This class defines the attributes and methods related to employee details.
 - It includes constructors for different parameter combinations, along with accessors and mutators.

+## Constructors

+The `EmployeeDetails` class provides three constructors:

+1. **Four-Parameter Constructor**
+   - Initializes the name, ID, department, and position of the employee.
+   - Parameters: `empName`, `empId`, `empDept`, `empPosition`.

+2. **Two-Parameter Constructor**
+   - Initializes the name and ID of the employee, leaving department and position empty.
+   - Parameters: `empName`, `empId`.

+3. **Non-Parameterized Constructor**
+   - Initializes all attributes to default values.
+   - No parameters.